dzavalishin/openpod/README.md

 NB!

-Current state of these sources: raw drafts, not even compiled.
+Current state of these sources: raw drafts, just compiled, no real working code.